holehouse-lab/PIMMS/README.md

 If you have access to the [github repository](https://github.com/holehouse-lab/PIMMS) please log issues in the [issue tracker](https://github.com/holehouse-lab/PIMMS/issues).
 If you don't have access,  please contact Alex directly.

 There _shouldn't_ be any bugs in this version... but there could be.
 So we're working on it!
-This includes the development and deployment of a large unit test suite, which takes time, but we're working hard!
+This includes developing and deploying a large unit test suite, which takes time, but we're working hard!

 # Background
 ### What is PIMMS?
-PIMMS is a lattice-based simulation engine that allows both 2D and 3D simulations to be performed.
+PIMMS is a lattice-based simulation engine that allows both 2D and 3D simulations.
 Useful features include:

 1. Easy to use!
-Upon installation a command-line executable (`PIMMS`) is available, should be in you `$PATH` variable, and can be used to run simulations.
-No messing around, it (should) just work!
+Upon installation, a command-line executable (`PIMMS`) is available, should be in your `$PATH` variable, and can be used to run simulations.
+No messing around; it (should) just work!
 2. Easy to define interaction parameters through a simple parameter file (example included in `/demo_keyfiles/demo_1/params.prm`)
-3. Easily run fast 2D or 3D lattice based simulations
+3. Easily run fast 2D or 3D lattice-based simulations
 4. Run simulations with many distinct components
 5. Run simulations of a single homo or heteropolymer
 5. Run simulations of many copies of polymers to explore phase behavior
-7. Drive interactions over three distinct length-scales
+7. Drive interactions over three distinct length scales
 8. Various other things

 ### How is PIMMS written?
-PIMMS is written almost fully in Python (=>3.7), with the most computationally intensive parts written in fully optimized `Cython` that compiles down to native C. We're still ironing out kinks, but by having most of the complex behavior in Python, maintenance and development is fast and efficient.
+PIMMS is written almost fully in Python (=>3.7), with the most computationally intensive parts written in fully optimized `Cython` that compiles down to native C. We're still ironing out kinks, but by having most of the complex behavior in Python, maintenance, and development are fast and efficient.
 However, certain functionality (i.e., analysis of large systems) is, as a result, disproportionately expensive vs. the actual simulation, so you may wish to alter the frequency at which certain analysis routines are performed based on your interests.

 PIMMS is a relatively large codebase of ~20K lines of (mostly) Python code.
 As mentioned, it is under active development, including streamlining and optimization.
-There are several features currently built into PIMMS that are not documented here, either because they are not quite ready or because they are still in development.
+Several features currently built into PIMMS are not documented here, either because they are not quite ready or are still in development.
 Again, we're working on finalizing all this up.

 ### Who develops PIMMS?
-An initial version of PIMMS was developed by Alex Holehouse during his time in the [Pappu lab](http://pappulab.wustl.edu/).
-Since starting [his own lab](http://holehouse.wustl.edu/), much of PIMMS has been re-written, and Dr. Ryan Emenecker has joined as a core developer.
-Maintenance of PIMMS is now maintained exclusively by the Holehouse lab
+Alex Holehouse developed an initial version of PIMMS during his time in the [Pappu lab](http://pappulab.wustl.edu/).
+Since starting [his own lab](http://holehouse.wustl.edu/), much of PIMMS has been rewritten, and Dr. Ryan Emenecker has joined as a core developer.
+PIMMS is maintained exclusively by the Holehouse lab.

 ### Has PIMMS been used in any publications to date?
 Why yes, it has, thank you for asking!
 Please check out: